I Love Betty La Fea: Production

 After the role of Betty was cast, inquiring minds once again focused on who would play the male lead role.
 Fans speculated that the part would go to Jon Avila, Luis Manzano, Piolo Pascual, Jake Cuenca, Aga Muhlach, or Bea Alonzo's frequent co-star, John Lloyd Cruz, who led all online polls as the Armando of choice for a large majority of fans.

 On Monday, June 30, 2008, ABS-CBN aired a teaser music video (to the tune of Mika's "Hey Betty, You are Beautiful", which was originally recorded for the U.S. version, "Ugly Betty") during a primetime telenovela called "My Girl".
 The video introduced Betty and some of the show's other characters, such as Armando's business rival, Daniella (Ruffa Gutierrez); Betty's childhood friend, Nicolas (Vhong Navarro); Betty's doting parents, Julia (Ai Ai delas Alas) and Hermes (Ronaldo Valdez); Betty's little brother, Andrew (Sam Concepcion); and about a dozen others.
 The only notable character missing from the clip was the male lead himself, Armando, who still had not been cast at the time the teaser aired.
 Ironically, the clip was introduced by Toni Gonzaga, who had been a top contender for the role of Betty.
 Apparently, the early reports that this Betty would be fatter and uglier than other Bettys were false.
 Not only Betty is not fat, she is not particularly ugly either.

 In this version, the workplace is not a fashion house or a glossy magazine, but an advertising agency called Ecomoda Manila, or EM.
 In early August 2008, the internet rumor mill was naming Piolo Pascual as the show's Armando.
 When questioned about the casting rumors, Pascual only said that in deference to the producers' desire for secrecy, he could not comment on the matter.
 Like many of the previous casting rumors, this one was shortly proven to be false when it was finally revealed, with much fanfare on August 17, that Bea Alonzo would once again be reunited with her regular romantic male lead, John Lloyd Cruz, much to the relief and delight of the staunch fans of this popular pairing.

 It was the top show when May Bukas Pa and Tayong Dalawa has not been aired.
 Later, it had been in a very strong second place.

 The Bettyful Finale

-The final episode, which aired last April 24, 2009, got 41.3% in National TV Ratings conducted by TNS Media Research making the number one TV show on that day.
+The final episode, which aired on April 24, 2009, got 41.3% in National TV Ratings conducted by TNS Media Research making the number one TV show on that day.

 This is the only version of the Betty franchise where Betty never had a make over.
 In this version, she decided to embrace her inner beauty instead of trying to be beautiful.